tryscer/flock/flock-music.md

 ​	"Cindy!"
 I yell.
 This whole day feels like a long tease.
 ​	"Who are they?" says Pete.
 ​	"They're..."
 Tim starts.
 "They are an integrated band, if you know what I mean."
+​	​"Like at the warehouses?" asks Pete.
+​	"Yeah, exactly like at the warehouses," says Tim.
+"Actually, now that I think about it, I know exactly where the Pillars are tonight.
+Come on, gang."

+*Braaaangggggg!*
+​	The hands on the clock on the tower above the Main Street train station show it's seven thirty.
+The sky around the clock is black.
+​	"So we're back at the beginning," says Cindy.
+​	"Yeah," says Tim.
+"Yeah.
+Back in North Carolina, if someone like me wants to dance with someone like Pete, then that someone goes to an *underground* show.
+We couldn't find the Pillars because we were looking for... you know, an *above-ground* show.
+Alice, give me your matchbook."
+​	I hand my Buzz Cigarettes matchbook to my fellow detective.
+Tim holds it up and it catches the light from the train station behind us.
+​	"You can't have integrated shows in, like, official venues, because that's illegal," Tim says, looking at the matchbook.
+"So they usually take place in big old tobacco warehouses.
+Barry, where's the Buzz Cigarettes warehouse in Richmond?"
+​	"It's... well... oh.
+Oh!" says Barry.
+Tim puts down the matchbook.
+Behind it, the Buzz logo is peeling on the building in front of us.
+​	"It's right here in Shockoe Bottom," says Tim.
+"Like Eleanore said, it was supposed to be obvious."

+==chapter break==